lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 ANOVAs are critical for the analysis of many types of biological data.
 However, it is sometimes difficult to determine exactly what type of ANOVA to perform and what sort of *post hoc* tests are appropriate after rejecting H<sub>o</sub>.
 Below are four problems that you need to solve using ANOVA (or other omnibus test) and post hoc analysis (pairwise comparisons, linear contrasts, etc...).

-Please provide your .r commands, results and interpretations.
+Please provide your results and interpretations, including the type of test you are running.
+An R script is not required for this assignment.

 Problem 1: